 Cybersecurity is becoming a serious concern over the past couple of years.
 A number of high profile security breaches have proven that many organizations need better security protocols to protect their customers.
-Here are some of the most serious security breaches that occurred in recent years.
+Here are some examples of the most serious security breaches that occurred over the years.

 The Target security breach was probably the most famous.
 The hackers got access to the company’s Point of Sale (POS) systems with a username and password that was stolen from a contractor for Target.
 They used malware to steal approximately 40 million credit and debit card numbers.